Skip to main content

 Covrigi

-Romanian pretzels with sesame or poppy seeds, salt crystals.
-Sold by street vendors everywhere.
-Perfect breakfast or snack with Turkish coffee.
+Romanian pretzels topped with sesame or poppy seeds and coarse salt.
+Street vendors sell them everywhere, and they make a good breakfast or snack with a Turkish coffee.

 Allergens: